alextraill/covid-app/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+## Live Demo

+You can find a live demo of this project here: https://covid-app-alextraill94.vercel.app/

 ## API

 The documentation for the API I used for this project can be found here: https://covid-api.com/api/